coala-info/coala-info.github.io/use-cases/hi-c-analysis.md

 ### Step 4: Visualize Compartmentalization with Saddle Plot

 **User Query:**
-> Next, we want to visualize the effect of compartmentalization using saddleplot, using our previously computed eigenvectors and expected cis-contacts.
+> Next, we want to visualize the effect of compartmentalization using saddleplot, using our previously computed compartment profiles and expected cis-contacts.

 **Tool Invocation:**
 ```json